 This course addresses the Steelmaking through the electric arc furnace (EAF), ladle refining, and continuous casting route.
 The preferences of those attending the first course version have led us to develop this new course, in an Online version, in which we also have the invaluable collaboration of Germán Ghiotti, a professional from both the steel and teaching sectors.
-Materials engineer and graduate in physics, with extensive experience in Votorantim Acerbrag (Argentina) and Gerdau (Argentina and Brazil).
+Materials Engineer and Studies in Physics, with extensive experience in Votorantim Acerbrag (Argentina) and Gerdau (Argentina and Brazil).

 This course is not only of interest to new professionals in the sector, but it is mainly of interest to senior professionals, who find an opportunity to acquire new points of view on technical issues, new methods and ideas on how to analyze their particular case.
 We are also visited by professionals with management or leadership functions, for whom it is important to know what steelworks are, how steel is manufactured, and the areas of activity and knowledge of steelmaking and of a professional who will probably address quality issues, process parameters and facilities, positions and functions, maintenance, Lean management, continuous improvement, new projects, etc., and even analyze costs.

 The course takes place on our online training platform, including the posibility to ask for a live session/tutorial if needed, by videoconference or virtual classroom.
 Not for this reason, quality is lost, on the contrary, this modality is ideal for this type of content in which it is necessary to understand formulas and effects, since it allows a progress through the course, adapted to each person.